GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 ## Freedom of Information Act (FOIA)

 All federal public websites must comply with existing laws and directives that relate to the Freedom of Information Act (FOIA).

+There are two requirements that all federal public websites must have:

-The principal requirement is that websites must have a page that includes certain content as required by the FOIA.
-This page should include information about how the public can request information under the Act.
+1. A page that includes [certain content as required by the FOIA](https://www.justice.gov/oip/blog/foia-update-oip-guidance-electronic-foia-amendments-implementation-guidance-outline) that includes information about how the public can request information under the Freedom of Information Act (FOIA).
+This page us usually located on the agency’s principal website.
+2. A link to this page needs to be on the agency’s principal website and on any known sub-agency or other major entry points.

 Organizations should review the FOIA and implementation guidance to ensure that their public websites meet the full range of requirements.

 {{< box >}}
 ##### Required link text: